-I understand that the risks of exclusive breastfeeding before onset of copious milk production are caused by insufficient breast milk intake due to either low/delayed breast milk supply and/or insufficient transfer of milk.
+I understand that the risks of exclusive breastfeeding before the onset of copious milk production are caused by insufficient breast milk intake due to either low/delayed breast milk supply and/or insufficient transfer of milk.
 The complications include increased incidence and severity of the following:

-- excessive jaundice (yellow skin; hyperbilirubinemia occurs to 10-25% of exclusively breastfed newborns) - excessive weight loss (>75th percentile weight loss according to the NEWT nomogram - dehydration (>7% weight loss increases the risk of hyperbilirubinemia and hypernatremia and occurs to >50% of EBF newborns) - hypernatremia (high blood sodium >145 mEq/L occurs to 36% of EBF newborns)
+- excessive jaundice (yellow skin; hyperbilirubinemia occurs to 10-25% of exclusively breastfed newborns) - excessive weight loss (>75th percentile weight loss according to the NEWT nomogram - dehydration (>7% weight loss increases the risk of hyperbilirubinemia and hypernatremia and occurs to >50% of EBF newborns) - hypernatremia (high blood sodium >145 mEq/L occurs to 36% of EBF newborns) - low blood sugar (hypoglycemia, glucose < 40 mg/dL occurs to 10% of EBF newborns) (Note: ≥47 mg/dL is the only prospectively validated glucose level that has been shown to protect newborns from long-term developmental delay.
+The Pediatric Endocrine Society recommends maintaining glucose above 50 mg/dL in the first 48 hours and above 60 mg/dL thereafter.)